Orochi, the Eight-Headed Dragon

-Orochi, the Eight-Headed Dragon (ヤマトタケル, Yamato Takeru) is a 1994 Japanese epic religious fantasy film directed by Takao Okawara and produced by Shogo Tomiyama, with a screenplay by Wataru Mimura.
+Orochi, the Eight-Headed Dragon (ヤマトタケル, Yamato Takeru) is a 1994 Japanese epic kaiju fantasy film directed by Takao Okawara and produced by Shogo Tomiyama, with a screenplay by Wataru Mimura.
 Distributed by Toho and produced under their subsidiary Toho Pictures, the film is based on Japanese mythology, specifically the birth of Shinto.
 It stars Masahiro Takashima, Yasuko Sawaguchi, Akaji Maro, Yūki Meguro and Saburo Shinoda.

-The song "RAIN" by Glay, which previously used as the ending theme of TBS anime series Yamato Takeru, serves as the ending theme song of the film.
+The song "RAIN" by Glay, which was previously used as the ending theme of TBS anime series Yamato Takeru, serves as the ending theme song of the film.

 Plot

-In the ancient times, the moon god Tsukuyomi, who jealous of his sister and sun goddess, Amaterasu, transforms into the eight-headed serpent named Orochi and intends to destroy the Earth.
-Fortunately, the sea god Susanoo defeats Orochi and seals Tsukuyomi's power inside the enchanted Sword of Dark Clouds.
-Tsukuyomi's father, Izanagi, fears of his son causing chaos again, seals him inside the ice prison and sends it far away from the Earth.
+In the ancient times, the moon god Tsukuyomi, who is jealous of his sister and sun goddess, Amaterasu, transforms into the eight-headed serpent named Orochi and intends to destroy the Earth.
+Fortunately, the sea god Susanoo defeats Tsukuyomi and seals his power inside the enchanted Sword of Dark Clouds.
+Tsukuyomi's father, Izanagi, fearful of his son causing chaos again, seals him inside a crystalline ice prison and sends it far away from the Earth.

-Many years has passed, emperor Keiko of Yamato feels a great loathing for one of his twin sons, Ousu, after their births.
+Many years later, emperor Keiko of Yamato feels a great loathing for one of his twin sons, Ousu, after their births.
 Being convinced that this feeling is a premonition, Keiko orders the mysterious shaman Tsukinowa to kill Ousu, yet his efforts are spoiled by Amano Shiratori, the phoenix and the White Bird of the Heavens.
 Keiko's sister, seeing this as a clear sign of divine intervention, takes it upon herself to raise Ousu.

-10 years later, Ousu is stopped by his aunt's servants Genbu and Seiryu who prevent him from enter the mysterious cave.
-At night, Ousu finds a mysterious comma-shaped gemstone, which teleports him to mysterious realm where he meets King Bullhead, who tells his prophecy that Ousu will become a warrior of the gods once he possessed three lights.
-When Ousu has matured into adult, he is given pardon by Keiko and allowed to return to the castle.
-However, not long after, Ousu's mother empress Inahi dies from her mysterious illness.
+10 years later, Ousu is stopped by his aunt's servants Genbu and Seiryu who prevent him from entering a mysterious cave.
+At night, Ousu finds a strange comma-shaped gemstone, which teleports him to a mysterious realm where he meets King Bullhead.
+The King prophesies that Ousu will become a warrior of the gods once he possesses three lights; he teleports Ousu back to the cave.
+When Ousu has matured into an adult, he is given pardon by Keiko and allowed to return to the castle.
+However, not long after, Ousu's mother, Empress Inahi, dies from a mysterious illness.
 This sends Ousu's brother into a rage and causes him to attack Ousu, who defends himself and accidentally kills his brother with his gemstone in the process.

 Keiko, furious at these events, orders Ousu to leave the castle and not return until the barbarians living in the Kumaso domain are dealt with.
 Ousu makes haste to complete this task, stopping off at a shrine on his way where, after a quick battle, he befriends a young priestess named Oto Tachibana who joins him on his journey.
-They, along with Genbu and Seiryu, raid the castle, killing king Kumaso Takeru, who attempts to sacrifice Oto to Kumaso's god Kumasogami, which Ousu kills him with his gemstone, and receives the shrine mirror from Amano.
+They, along with Genbu and Seiryu, raid the castle, killing king Kumaso Takeru, who attempts to sacrifice Oto to Kumaso's god Kumasogami.
+Ousu destroys the monstrous deity with his gemstone, and receives the shrine mirror from Amano.